 Adapted Musical Instruments for Sale

 Enjoy dozens of adaptive musical instruments specially designed for people with disabilities.
-Great for special needs children in special education and in music therapy.
+Great for children with special needs in special education and in music therapy.
 Simple switch adapted devices include adapted drums, tambourines, keyboards, bells, and more.

 What Are Switch Adapted Musical Instruments?